-See the support matrix for more information.
+See the support matrix and the device selection spreadsheet for more information.

 Services

 When connected to the AREDN network, individuals can run different services on individual servers like the Raspberry Pi.
 Note that these services are only visible to a given AREDN network and are not accessible to the wider internet.
 A few examples we have running right now are: